Progressive stamping die tooling with a precision sheet metal strip, showing punched slots and formed features on a die set.

 Straightforward ROI you can verify quickly

 I compare current cost with target cost.
 Then I amortize the die by forecast volume.
-So I compute breakeven parts and months.
-Also, I add PM and spare inserts for accuracy.
-Therefore the picture stays honest and complete, not optimistic.
+I compute breakeven parts and months.

 Term Value Notes